Using all transverse degrees of freedom in quantum communications based on a generic mode sorter: Implementation of QKD

-To evaluate the performance of our QKD link, we measure the conditional probability of detection for each mode detected at Bob's side as a function of the mode sent by Alice, and the result is presented in Fig.~\ref{fig:crosstalk}.
+To evaluate the performance of the superposition mode sorter, we measure the cross-talk matrix with highly attenuated coherent states and the result is presented in Fig.~\ref{fig:crosstalk}.
 The cross-talk ranges from 6.0\% to 16.7\%, with an average of 11.7\% well below the 8-D QKD error threshold 24.7\% \cite{cerf2002security}.
 Here the cross-talk is the probability that the photon triggers the wrong APDs when Bob is detecting in the correct basis.
-The mutual information can be calculated to be $I_{\text{AB}}=2.15$ bits per sifted photon and the secure key rate of the proposed protocol is $R_{\text{net}} = 0.39$ bits/s when 16 APDs are working together (see Supplementary Section V).
-We note that the speed of our implementation is mainly limited by 60~Hz frame rate of our SLM.
-Alternative rapid generation mechanisms such as digital micromirror devices (DMD) can be used to generate spatial modes at the speed of 4 kHz \cite{mirhosseini2015high,mirhosseini2013rapid}.
-This enhancement can lead to an immediate improvement of two orders of magnitude in the secure key rate without any modification to the rest of the system.
-Also we use a coherent state of low average photon number $\mu=0.1$ to provide security against a photon number splitting attack (see Supplementary Section VI).
-However, one can use decoy state \cite{peng2007experimental} or high-brightness single-photon source to further enhance the communication rate. {In addition, because we display a static phase on the SLM, the SLM used in our experiment can be readily replaced by passive, polarization-dependent liquid crystal retarder to realize a scalable, low-cost sorter.}
+The mutual information is calculated to be $I_{\text{AB}}=2.15$ bits per sifted photon (see Appendix A).
+We also note that the SLM used in our experiment can be readily replaced by passive, polarization-dependent liquid crystal retarder to realize a scalable, low-cost sorter.